hackforla/website/CONTRIBUTING.md

       git add “filename.ext”
       ```

-   - Use the `git status` command to see what files are staged
+   - Use the `git status` command to see what files are staged.

       This command will list the files that have been staged.
 These are the files that will be committed (saved) when you run the next command, `git commit`.
 Please be sure all your staged changes are relevant to the issue you are working on.
-If you find you have included unrelated changes, please unstage them before making this commit - and then make a new commit for the unrelated changes.
+If you accidentally included unrelated changes, please unstage them before making this commit, and then make a new commit for the unrelated changes.
 (The commands for unstaging commits are provided in the output of your `git status` command.)

       ```bash
       git status